-The sixteenth objective of the 2030 Agenda requires the strengthening of institutions, increased accountability and responsibility, and effective inclusiveness at all levels.
+The sixteenth objective of the 2030 Agenda requires the strengthening of institutions, increased accountability and responsibility, inclusiveness at all levels.
 In order for the implementation of the 2030 Agenda and SDGs to be enacted uniformly, it will be necessary to coordinate and share the responsibilities between the relevant stakeholders, as well as to monitor and record the implementation process.
 The incorporation of the SDGs should only be completed at the central level.
 However, in the absence of budgeting for SDGs at the central level, there are ways of implementing and budgeting SDGs at the local level with local authorities.
 In some cities around the world, it is necessary to act locally in order to encourage national implementation and fulfillment of the SDGs.

 The SDG framework can benefit both local and central authorities.
 The 2030 Agenda has detailed objectives, goals, and indicators on the SDGs can be adapted as a detailed work plan for local administrative officials.
-In the case of Kosovo, municipalities are obliged to draw up a Municipal Development Plan (MDP).
-The alignment of the local objectives with the SDGs in the MDP could help to structure the municipality policies toward sustainable development and assist with the monitoring of SDGs implementation.
+In the case of Kosovo, municipalities are obliged to draw up a Municipal Development Plan (MDP).7 The alignment of the local objectives with the SDGs in the MDP could help to structure the municipality policies toward sustainable development and assist with the monitoring of SDGs implementation.
 The compliation of a strategy for contextualised SDGs based on respective municipal challenges, as well as the integration of the budget as specific objectives in the strategy and in the MDP would be considered the next necessary step in SDG implementation.
 Local authorities should, on a voluntary basis, decide on the structure of the SDG framework as an initial criterion for indentifying capital projects that will be included in the investment budget.
-Considering that globally, cities and states have decided to prioritse SDGs in accordance with local/national objectives,
+Considering that globally, cities and states have decided to prioritse SDGs in accordance with local/national objectives, municipalities follow suit in order to successfully fulfill those objectives which they consider more urgent.

-&lt;sup>7 The Municipal Development Plan (MDP) is one of the planning instruments that is foreseen in Kosovo (Law on Spatial Planning No. 2003/14 and Law on Amending the Law on Spatial Planning No. 03/L-106).
+Kosovo (Law on Spatial Planning No. 2003/14 and Law on Amending the Law on Spatial Planning No. 03/L-106).
 This is a multi-sectoral plan, which defines the long-term goals of economic, sociosocial and spatial development.
 This type of planning system is based on planning models that have already been applied in European countries and beyond.